LLeon360/automatic-essay-grading/README.md

-# Automated Essay Scoring
+# Automatic Essay Scoring with Deberta-V3 📝

 These notebooks were made for the Learning Agency Lab Automated Essay Scoring 2 dataset.
-The Kaggle comp can be found here (https://www.kaggle.com/competitions/learning-agency-lab-automated-essay-scoring-2).
+The Kaggle competition can be found here (https://www.kaggle.com/competitions/learning-agency-lab-automated-essay-scoring-2).

 # Overview